xzo75017/Project-a-Data-Pipeline-using-Kafka--Redshift-and-Pyspark/README.md

     File Description : Integration of pyspark with Redshift and Kafka.

-#NOTE :- use findspark library when executing python script
+ use findspark library when executing python script

  - import findspark
  - findspark.init()